Connect with a certified trainer for free

 Non-operative treatment

-Grade I, grade II, and most grade III hamstring injuries are generally addressed with non-operative treatments, including:
+Grade I, grade II, and most grade III hamstring injuries are generally addressed with non-operative hamstring strain treatment, including:

 • Rest